TIGRENT INC. AND SUBSIDIARIES

 We defer licensing fees paid to Rich Dad Operating Company LLC (“RDOC”) and commissions and fees paid to our speakers and telemarketers until such time as the revenue is earned.
 Our speakers, who are all independent contractors, earn commissions on the cash receipts received at our training events and are paid approximately 45 days after the training event.
 The deferred course expenses are expensed as the corresponding deferred revenue is recognized.
 We also capitalize the commissions and fees paid to our speakers and expense them as the corresponding deferred revenue is recognized.

 We expense advertising as incurred.
 Advertising paid in advance is recorded as a prepaid expense until such time as the advertisement is published.
-We incurred approximately $14.4 million and $13.7 million in advertising expense for the nine months ended September 30, 2014 and 2013, respectively, which is included in advertising and sales expenses in the accompanying Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
-Included in prepaid expenses and other current assets is approximately $0.9 million and $0.9 million of prepaid media costs as of September 30, 2014 and 2013, respectively.
+We incurred approximately $17.5 million and $18.6 million in advertising expense for the years ended December 31, 2013 and 2012, respectively, which is included in advertising and sales expenses in the accompanying Consolidated Statements of Operations and Comprehensive Income (Loss).
+Included in prepaid expenses and other current assets is approximately $0.7 million and $0.5 million of prepaid media costs as of December 31, 2013 and 2012, respectively.